sjakthol/aws-eks-playground/README.md

 * Search and replace eu-north-1 with the AWS region you want to use
 * Search and replace en1 with the prefix for AWS region you want to use
 * Makefile targets require [cfn-monitor](https://github.com/sjakthol/cfn-monitor) tool (install with `npm i -g cfn-monitor`)
-* Setup requires VPC, subnet and NAT stacks from [sjakthol/aws-account-infra](https://github.com/sjakthol/aws-account-infra).
+* Setup requires VPC and NAT stacks from [sjakthol/aws-account-infra](https://github.com/sjakthol/aws-account-infra).

 **Table of Contents**
 1. [Deploy and configure Kubernetes cluster](#deploy-and-configure-kubernetes-cluster)